rookidroid/smarty/README.md

 ## Overview

 The brain of Smarty is a ESP32 Dev board powered by a 9V battery.
 It is programmed with Arduino.
-The Dev board and the power switch are accessable under the top cover, which is attached via magnets.
+The Dev board and the power switch are accessible  under the top cover, which is attached via magnets.

 <img src="./imgs/smarty_open.jpg" alt="smarty_open" width="400"/>